dominickudiabor/dominickudiabor/README.md

 <h2 align="center">Hello there!
 My name is Dominic Kudiabor. 👋🤓</h2>
 <p align="left">I'm a Full Stack Developer.
-I'm also currently working as a developer in Genero Oy .
+I'm also currently working as a software systems engineer in Beamex Oy .
 I am passionate about MERNstack, Progressive Web Apps and native applications.
 In my free time I challenge myself physically by trail running.
 I also like board games and badmington.</p>